boldbi/samples/Scenario Based Samples/Dynamic connection string sample/README.md

  1. Please refer this [link](https://github.com/boldbi/aspnet-core-sample) to run the ASP.Net Core sample.
 You will need to render the sample with the created dashboard for Dynamic Connection String.

- 2. Enter the dynamicConnection API in the `Index.js` file by referring to the code below.
+ 2. Set the identity in the dynamicConnection member in the `Index.js` file by referring to the code below.
     ```js
         dynamicConnection: {
             isEnabled: true,
             identity: "1"
         }
     ```
-    > **NOTE:** Please refer to this [link](https://help.boldbi.com/embedding-options/embedding-sdk/embedding-api-reference/members/#dynamicconnection) to learn more about the dynamicConnection API.
+    > **NOTE:** You can set any value to the identity.
+Please refer to this [link](https://help.boldbi.com/embedding-options/embedding-sdk/embedding-api-reference/members/#dynamicconnection) to learn more about the dynamicConnection member API.

     ![DCSUser1dashboard](https://github.com/boldbi/samples/assets/129487075/1ada2978-1a0b-4d86-af26-93ac5beb08d4)